MonsieurV/py-findpeaks/README.md

 [oct2py package](https://github.com/blink1073/oct2py).
 [Sample code](/tests/octave_findpeaks.py).

 Use `findpeaks` from the Octave-Forge signal package through the oct2py bridge.
-This algorithm allows to make a double sided detection, which means it will detect both local maximam and minima in a single run.
+This algorithm allows to make a double sided detection, which means it will detect both local maxima and minima in a single run.

 Requires a rather complicated and not very efficient setup to be called from Python code.
 Of course, you will need an up-to-date distribution of Octave, with the signal package installed from Octave-Forge.